Translation in Transition:

 - aspects of technologically extended and embedded translation

 - user and usage studies of machine translation, speech recognition and translation

-- aspects of translation quality in human and machine translation
+- translation quality in human and machine translation

-- translation expertise, in people and in systems
+- translation expertise, in people and in machines

 - corpus studies in translation

 Submit your anonymous abstract via EasyChair using this link.
 If you don’t already have an EasyChair account, follow the link, go through the account creation process, and then click on the link again to get to the submission page.

 Only abstracts formatted according to this template will be reviewed.
 To ensure double-blind review, abstracts should not have the authors' names.

 The conference will be held virtually.
 A separate virtual space (i.e. a 'break-out room') will be provided by the conference organizers for each poster presenter to present and discuss their poster.
 Besides an abstract, each presenter should also prepare an approximately 3-5 minutes video clip to highlight the main ideas of their work.
 Interested participants can watch the poster-booster video clip before entering the break-out rooms so as to be in a better position to ask targeted questions.
 The poster-booster clips and the book of abstracts will be put online before the conference.
 They can be consulted during the poster-booster sessions.

 More information concerning the virtual meeting are under this link: How to Use Collaborate Ultra.